mblstamps/stamps2022/assembly_and_binning/tutorial_assembly_and_binning.md

 cat samples.tsv
 ```

 Everything looks good here!
-Atlas successfully realized that we are working with one sample with paired end reads.
+We are telling Atlas that we are runnng with one sample with paired end reads.

 ## Running atlas!